LaFriska/sugar-isa/specifications.md

 > Example
 > ```
 > callv FUNCTION;
-> gotov FUNCTION -> lr = pc + 4; //These instructions do the same thing.
 > ```

 Then, returning from a function call is just a `goto` to the link register.
-Again, a notational sugar is defined for simplicity.
+A notational sugar is defined for simplicity.

 ```